Stimulant Addiction Treatment in Fond du Lac, Wisconsin

 In cases where stimulant use has led to psychosis, antipsychotics can be used to stabilize the individual.
 Additionally, Modafinil is sometimes used off-label to reduce cravings and improve cognitive function, aiding in the overall recovery process.

-Holistic and alternative therapies support the recovery process by promoting overall well-being.
+Holistic and alternative therapies support the treatment process by promoting overall well-being.
 Exercise and nutrition therapy help individuals improve their physical health, which can be adversely affected by addiction.
 Mindfulness and meditation techniques assist in managing stress and cravings, providing mental clarity and emotional stability.
 Some individuals also use acupuncture as a complementary therapy to reduce withdrawal symptoms and cravings, adding another layer of support during detox and recovery.

-Family therapy involves family members in the treatment process, addressing dynamics that may contribute to the addiction and supporting the individual’s recovery.
+Family counseling involves family members in the treatment process, addressing dynamics that may contribute to the addiction and supporting the individual’s recovery.
 This approach helps families understand addiction, improve communication, and rebuild trust, creating a supportive home environment conducive to long-term recovery.

 Relapse prevention focuses on identifying and managing triggers, developing coping strategies, and planning for potential relapse scenarios.
 By preparing individuals to handle challenges and setbacks, this approach helps them maintain sobriety and navigate the ups and downs of recovery with resilience.